What better destination for a location from the mild temperatures to stay during the Christmas holidays?

-Other iconic beauty to visit is the house-museum of the artist Ilana Goor and the Maskit Fashion House.
+Another iconic beauty to visit is the house-museum of the artist Ilana Goor and the Maskit Fashion House.

 Once in this area, it is a must to stop at the Church of San Pietro, one of the few Catholic churches in the whole country.
-Not far away, the contemporary sculpture Floating Orange Tree by artist Ran Morin and the Arch of Ramses are also unmissable.
+Not far away, the contemporary sculpture Floating Orange Tree by artist Ran Morin and the Arch of Ramses is also unmissable.
 Nearby you can stop for refreshment at Kandinof, a super cool place where you can even get a tattoo if you want.
 Then, walking under the arch and along the stone road that leads back to the port, you can enjoy a relaxing and romantic walk along the seafront.

 Another truly suggestive attraction is that represented by the largest open-air market in Tel Aviv, a suitable place to enter the daily life of its inhabitants: the Carmel Market, a swarming and colorful souk (shuk), with kiosks on each side that abound with watermelons and pomegranates, donuts and cucumbers, nuts, avocados and sweets, fragrant bread and supplies of zaatar, meat, fish and ready-made dishes of the best local cuisine, served by rowdy and smiling local hawkers.